Together We Can Make Public Parks, Lands, and Waters Accessible to All

 OUR VALUES

-Diversity: The history of our nation is complex, and every one of our nation’s parks has a story.
+The history of our nation is complex, and every one of our nation’s parks has a story.
 These stories are sometimes inspiring, sometimes difficult, but always illuminating.
-We are committed to helping people of all communities see themselves and others in these stories – not just to understand our collective past, but also to create a healthier, more inclusive future for all.
-Telling stories for all about our public parks, lands and waters require diverse perspectives.
-We seek diversity in thought, background, and experience among our staff, board of trustees, donors, and partners.
-Diversity within our organization informs our programming, strengthens our partnerships, and enables us to effectively serve diverse communities and stakeholders.
+We are committed to helping people of all communities see themselves and others in these stories – not just to understand our collective past, but also to create a healthier future for all.
+We seek broad perspectives in thought, background, and experience among our staff, board of trustees, donors, and partners.

-Preservation: We help preserve units of the National Park Service by acquiring and transferring important land parcels to complete parks and protect their purpose.
-Sustaining that preservation for the long term requires a pipeline of future park stewards and supporters that is built on the rich and growing diversity of our population.
-Our nationally recognized Buddy Bison Programs, Kids to Parks Day, and other initiatives help kids and families feel hopeful, prepared, and inspired to become part of America’s most diverse generation of park stewards.
-We are working towards a future where all communities appreciate the importance of preserving and caring for vital environmental, cultural, and historic sites and open spaces.
+We help preserve units of the National Park Service by acquiring and transferring important land parcels to complete parks and protect their purpose.
+Sustaining that preservation for the long term requires a pipeline of future park stewards and supporters that is built on our rich and growing population.
+Our nationally recognized Buddy Bison Programs, Kids to Parks Day, and other initiatives help kids and families feel hopeful, prepared, and inspired to become part of America’s future generation of park stewards.
+We work to encourage all communities to appreciate the importance of preserving and caring for vital environmental, cultural, and historic sites and open spaces.

-Equity and Inclusion: We are committed to improving equity of access to our nation’s public parks, lands, and waters – and to ensuring that people from all communities feel welcome in these places.
-Our programs connect thousands of children from under-served communities to the great outdoors each year.
-Whether at home, in the classroom, or on trips to outdoor spaces, we share the magic and the physical, mental and educational benefits of parks with kids who would not otherwise experience them.
-By connecting under-served communities to these resources and promoting more diverse and inclusive narratives about our outdoor spaces, we foster ever broader use and stewardship of public parks, lands, and waters.
+We are committed to improving access to our nation’s public parks, lands, and waters – and to ensuring that people from all communities feel welcome in these places.
+Our programs connect thousands of children to the great outdoors each year.
+Whether at home, in the classroom, or on trips to outdoor spaces, we share the magic and the physical, mental, and educational benefits of parks with kids who would not otherwise experience them.
+By connecting all communities to these resources and promoting more American storytelling about our outdoor spaces, we foster ever-broader use and stewardship of public parks, lands, and waters.

-Partnerships: From schools, teachers, charities, and park officials to landowners, government agencies, consultants, and vendors, partnerships are what make our work successful and possible.
+From schools, teachers, charities, and park officials to landowners, government agencies, consultants, and vendors, partnerships are what make our work successful and possible.
 Our partnerships transform our organization into a nationwide community, all committed to preservation and stewardship.
-These close working relationships allow us to expand the diverse perspectives that shape our strategy and foster inclusion in the work we do every day.
+These close working relationships allow us to expand our collective perspectives that shape the work we do every day.

 Learn more about how we are integrating our values into our work: